Classification

 • B 410 – Acupuncture and moxibustion

-• B 413– Acupuncture Treatises – Therapeutic Indications, Entry by Disease
+• B 413– Acupuncture Treatises – Therapeutic Indications, Organized by Disease

-• B 414– Atlas of Acupuncture Points – Therapeutic Indications, Entry by Point
+• B 414– Atlas of Acupuncture Points – Therapeutic Indications, Organized by Point

 • B 420– Pharmacopoeia